cconn30/ccxyz/content/tutoring.md

 _I am listed on the UW Math Tutor Directory.
 Please contact me via [email](mailto:cc30@uw.edu) for inquiries._

-My current rate is $80/hour, and I am willing to negotiate deals for groups (i.e., lower price per person) and for those who frequently use my services.
+My current rate is $80/hour, and I am willing to negotiate deals for groups (i.e., lower price per person).

 I have experience tutoring learners of all ages; I have tutored middle school and high school mathematics courses, including but not limited to
 - Algebra